What is a canker sore?

 Aphthous stomatitis is an illness that causes small ulcers to appear in the mouth, usually inside the lips, on the cheeks, or on the tongue.
 Aphthous ulcers are also known as "canker sores."

-The exact cause of this disease is not known.
-However, there are many factors that are thought to be involved with the development of canker sores, including:
+The exact cause of canker sores is not known.
+However, there are many factors that are thought to be involved with their development, including: